Expert Credit Repair & Debt Resolution Strategies to Boost Your Bad Credit

 After bankruptcy

-- Become an authorized user: If a family member or friend has a good credit history, ask them to add you as an authorized user on their credit card.
-Their positive credit history can be reflected on your credit report.
+• Ask a friend or family member with good credit.
+Ask them to add you as an authorized user on their credit card.
+Their positive credit history will show up on your own report too.

 Effective Credit Repair Techniques After Debt Settlement or Bankruptcy